 Moving to London: Everything you need to know and do

-Hundreds of thousands of people move to London every single year, making it one of the most popular cities in the world for ex-pats.
+Hundreds of thousands of people move to London every single year, making it one of the most popular cities in the UK and in the world for expats.
 As a lot of us know, moving halfway around the world comes with its challenges, and nowhere seems to do things the same way.
 There’s finding a house, securing a job, opening a local bank account, not to mention getting the visa to live there in the first place.

 If you’re struggling to get your head around everything, we’re here to help.
 We’ve put together a comprehensive guide to everything you need to know about the moving process, along with some essential tips for moving to London.